 We want to ensure that all employees in California have the information needed to protect their rights.
-Here, our Los Angeles wrongful termination attorneys provide an overview of the most important things that you need to know about the California WARN Act.
+Here, our Los Angeles wrongful termination attorneys provide an overview of the most important things that you need to know about the California WARN Act and layoff laws.

 Overview of the California WARN Act

 The primary purpose of the WARN Act California is to ensure that employees subject to mass layoffs are provided notice.
 It applies to most large employers that have substantial commercial or industrial operations within the state.

 Companies will be subject to the WARN Act if they employed at least 75 people within the last 12 months.
 It should be noted that both full-time and part-time workers count towards the total.

 As a general matter, California an at-will employment state.